davidArinder/about-page/README.md

-This is a simply dummy page made from a design and made to be responsive.
+This is a simple dummy page made from a design and made to be responsive.